-While pads and tampons have reigned supreme since around the 1920s, alternative menstrual products — including period underwear, menstrual cups and menstrual discs — have gained significant traction in the past few decades.
-The rise can be attributed to several factors, including sustainability, cost effectiveness and a greater willingness to talk about menstruation in general.
+While pads and tampons have reigned supreme since around the 1930s, alternative menstrual products — including period underwear, menstrual cups and discs — have gained significant traction in the past few decades.
+Interest can be attributed to several factors, including shoppers valuing sustainability, cost effectiveness and more willingness to talk about menstruation in general.

-“As folks begin to talk more openly and more often about menstruation and menstrual health, they share options beyond what they assume to be the one and only method of care — typically commercial pads and tampons,” explained Chris Bobel, PhD, a professor of women’s, gender, and sexuality studies at the University of Massachusetts, Boston.
+“As folks begin to talk more openly and more often about menstruation and menstrual health, they share options beyond what they assume to be the one and only method of care — typically commercial pads and tampons,” says Chris Bobel, professor of women’s, gender, and sexuality studies at the University of Massachusetts, Boston.

-Period underwear in particular is a reusable alternative specifically designed to handle the different flows throughout your period, and it can help those who menstruate move away from traditional pads.
-Google searches over the past year show that interest in period underwear is higher than interest in period pads or menstrual cups (tampons still take the top spot, especially amidst a nationwide tampon shortage).
-And unlike the typical “period panties” that keep pads in place during that time of the month, period underwear can act as either a worry-free backup to a tampon, cup or disc or a menstrual management tool that can take the place of tampons and pads altogether.
+Period underwear is reusable, designed to handle the different flows throughout your period and helps those who menstruate move away from traditional disposable pads.
+In fact, Google searches over the past year show that interest in period underwear is higher than interest in period pads and menstrual cups (tampons still take the top spot).
+And unlike “period panties” that keep pads in place during that time of the month, period underwear can act as either a worry-free backup to a tampon, cup or disc or take the place of tampons and pads altogether.

-To better understand how period underwear works, we spoke to gynecologists about its advantages, limitations and best uses.
+To better understand how period underwear works (and whether they’re safe to use), we spoke to gynecologists about its advantages, limitations and best uses.
 We also gathered some highly rated options to consider based on their guidance.

 What exactly is period underwear?

-Period or menstrual underwear is specially designed to absorb menstrual blood, so pads, tampons or cups rarely need to be used with them, according to Dr. Andrea Zuckerman, chief of pediatric and adolescent gynecology and vice chair of gynecology at Tufts Medical Center.
-It’s designed to look like normal underwear: You’ll see period underwear offered in all sorts of styles ranging from boyshorts and bikinis to briefs and thongs.
+Period or menstrual underwear is specially designed to absorb menstrual blood, so you rarely need to use pads, tampons or cups in conjunction with it, according to Dr. Andrea Zuckerman, chief of pediatric and adolescent gynecology and vice chair of gynecology at Tufts Medical Center.
+It’s designed to look like normal underwear: You’ll see period underwear offered in all sorts of styles, including boyshorts, bikinis, briefs and thongs.

 Light absorbency period underwear

-Period label Proof designs underwear for different leaks and functions, including postpartum, workout and maternity.
-The Leakproof Thong has the absorbency of one tampon and is designed to both help with light leaks and erase panty lines, according to the brand.
-The pair is made from what Proof describes as a breathable microfiber and features a lower rise silhouette.
-You can use this period underwear in conjunction with a tampon — it’s primarily meant for spotting, sweat and other discharge, Proof says.
-It’s available in two shades, Black and Sand, and in sizes XS to 3XL.
+Like Modibodi, period label Proof designs underwear for different needs, including postpartum, workout and maternity.
+The Leakproof Thong has the absorbency of about one tampon and is designed to both help with light leaks and erase panty lines, according to the brand.
+The pair is made from what Proof describes as a breathable microfiber and comes with a low-rise silhouette.
+You can use this period underwear in conjunction with a tampon because it’s primarily meant for spotting, sweat and other discharge, according to Proof.
+It has a 4.9-star average rating from over 70 reviews at Proof and it’s available in two shades: black and sand.

 Moderate absorbency period underwear

 The Boost Boxer is designed with a statement waistband displaying the brand’s name along with an absorbency that matches up to four tampons, according to Aisle.
-It also comes with a booster that you can tuck into the ends of the gusset for even more protection — the same as two additional tampons, the brand says.
-The underwear is offered in sizes XXS to 5X and in four colors: Black, Beet, Ginger Spice and Kelp Forest.
-Along with period underwear, Aisle also offers its own line of liners, pads and cups.
+The underwear comes with a booster that you can tuck into the ends of the gusset for even more protection — the same as four additional tampons, or a total absorbency similar to eight tampons, according to the brand.
+The underwear has over a 4-star average rating from more than 600 reviews at Aisle and comes in four colors: black, beet, ginger spice and kelp forest.
+In addition to period underwear, Aisle also offers its own line of liners, pads and cups.

 Eco-friendly tampon and pad company Cora, which makes some of our favorite menstrual cups, also makes period underwear that it says absorbs the same as three regular tampons.
-The underwear is designed to be flexible, especially for those with active lifestyles, according to the brand: It has a moisture-wicking core and elastane to make it stretchy and comfortable.
+The underwear — which has a 4.2-star average rating from over 900 reviews on Amazon — is designed to be flexible, especially for those with active lifestyles, according to the brand: It has a moisture-wicking core and elastane to make it stretchy and comfortable.
 It’s available in sizes XS to XXL and in packs of one, three or five.

 High absorbency period underwear

-Knix’s period underwear falls into two categories: light-medium and heavy-super coverage, the latter of which the brand says is equivalent to eight tampons’ worth of protection.
-The Super Leakproof High Rise is among its most popular offerings: It boasts an average 4.6-star rating over more than 1,900 reviews.
-The pair features an extended gusset that’s 9 inches long and 4-way stretch that’s meant to create a more comfortable fit the more you wash and wear it, Knix says.
-In terms of fit, the brand says this period underwear sits at the natural waist.
-You can choose between sizes XS to XXXXL and 14 colors, including Dark Cherry, Lavender and Peony.
+Knix’s period underwear falls into two categories: light-medium and heavy coverage, the latter of which is equivalent to eight tampons’ worth of protection, according to the brand.
+The Super Leakproof High Rise is among its most popular offerings: It has an average 4.6-star rating over more than 4,200 reviews on the brand’s site.
+The pair comes with an extended gusset that’s 9 inches long and four-way stretch that’s meant to create a more comfortable fit the more you wash and wear it, according to Knix.
+In terms of fit, this underwear sits at the natural waist.
+You can choose between 11 colors, including rose water (pink), orchid (light purple) and midnight (blue).

 As its name implies, The Period Company is centered around period underwear (the brand also offers reusable pads and panty liners that are more recent additions).
-According to the brand, The High Waisted can hold up to 10 tampons’ worth of blood and is made with organic cotton and spandex.
-You can choose between six colors, including Rose, Mahogany and Burgundy, and sizes XS to 6X.
-Along with The High Waisted, you’ll also find The Bikini with a lower rise, The Boxer and The Adaptive Bikini, which equips velcro closures.
+Made with organic cotton and spandex, this high-waisted pair can hold up to 10 tampons’ worth of blood and lasts an average of 8 hours for a heavy flow, according to the brand.
+Along with The High Waisted, which earned a 4.2-star average rating from over 1,600 reviews on the brand’s site, you’ll also find The Bikini with a lower rise, The Boxer and The Adaptive Bikini, which has velcro closures.

 How to shop for period underwear

 Period underwear is usually offered in three absorption levels for light, moderate or heavy flows.
-Moyers told us menstrual underwear can hold as much as — and sometimes more than — five regular tampons’ worth of blood for heavier or overnight menstruation (which is more than most pads can hold), while the light absorbency style can hold about as much as a typical pantyliner.
+Menstrual underwear can hold as much as (and sometimes more than) five regular tampons’ worth of blood for heavier or overnight menstruation, which is more than most pads can hold, says Moyers.
+Light absorbency styles can hold about as much as a typical pantyliner.

-Just like with pads or tampons, you should pick period underwear based on your specific flow — our experts recommended trying out different absorbances to get comfortable with wearing them and to see how each feels with your body and flow.
-If you have a heavier flow, you may want to use it in combination with other period products like a tampon or menstrual cup for extra protection and to avoid leaks, added Dr. Taraneh Shirazian, a board-certified gynecologist at NYU Langone and director of the Center for Fibroid Care.
+Just like with pads or tampons, you should pick period underwear based on your specific flow.
+Our experts recommend trying out different absorbances to get comfortable wearing them and to see how each feels with your body and flow.
+If you have a heavier flow, you may want to use it in combination with other period products like a tampon or menstrual cup for extra protection and to avoid leaks, says Dr. Taraneh Shirazien, a board-certified gynecologist at NYU Langone and director of the Center for Fibroid Care.